-Included below are some common terms used at National Avation Academy by our Financial Aid Department and former military students.
+Included below is some of the military terminology used at National Aviation Academy by our Financial Aid Department and former military students.
 Understanding the meaning of such terms may aid you in the process of applying and receiving benefits.

 G.I.
 Bill® – A very broad term which refers to educational benefits available to military veterans.

 Kicker Contract – A Kicker Contract is a document/contract which pays an additional monthly benefit (not an entitlement) to the Reserve GI Bill®, to encourage the enlistment and retention of quality applicants/service members in critical skills or units.

 DD214 – A document of the United States Department of Defense, issued upon a military service member’s retirement, separation or discharge from active-duty military.

 Certificate of Eligibility – This document is required by the Veteran Affairs Office as proof of education eligibility under the Department of Defense.

 NOBE/ Form 2384 -1- (Notice of Basic Eligibility) This form is also required by the Veteran Affairs Office as proof of education eligibility under the Department of Defense.